invited-companies Corporate /esg/csa/invited-companies content esgSubNav

 Official invitations will be sent out between February and June.
 Companies may also check their invitation status using the search tool above and visit the CSA Portal to book their participation window at any time.

 The 2025 CSA cycle opens on April 1.
-Companies are able to select a participation window that best meets individual reporting schedules, see CSA timeline and log in to the CSA Portal to reserve a spot.
+Companies are able to select a participation window that best meets individual reporting schedules; see CSA timeline and log in to the Sustainability Portal to reserve a spot.

 Company name not found?